 The target observer coverage rate for the longline fishery is 10% of effort, which should reflect approximately 10% of the HMS catch.
-After the Japanese charter vessels ceased operating in New Zealand waters after 2015, observer coverage of the domestic fleet decreased to about 15% of the reported effort for three years, declining to less than the 10% target value in 2019, and increasing to 9.9% in 2020 (Table 16).
+When Japanese charter vessels ceased operating in New Zealand waters after 2015, observer coverage of the domestic fleet decreased to about 15% of the reported effort for three years, declining to less than the 10% target value in 2019 and 2020.
+In 2021 observer coverage increased to 11.7% (Table 16).